Welcome

 I programmed videogames at Rockstar Games before studying Fine Arts at the Academy of Fine Arts Vienna, which influenced the topic of my PhD thesis (painting and digital technologies).
 I live and work in Vienna/Austria, and collaborate with galleries in Austria, Germany and Spain.

-I hold lectures and workshops, most recently at “Klasse für Alle” at the University of Applied Arts — over the years, this happened at places like the Royal Institute of Art (Stockholm), Gage Academy of Art (Seattle), University of Northern Colorado, University of Applied Arts Vienna, Academy of Fine Arts Vienna, or the New Rochelle High School (New York).
+I hold lectures and workshops, most recently at “Klasse für Alle” at the University of Applied Arts — over the years, this happened at places like the Royal Institute of Art (Stockholm), Gage Academy of Art (Seattle), University of Northern Colorado, University of Applied Arts Vienna, Academy of Fine Arts Vienna, University of Music and Performing Arts Vienna or the New Rochelle High School (New York).

 Current Projects

-Next to my art practice, I am active in various projects that aim to make art world dynamics transparent, and local art scenes more welcoming.
+Next to my art practice, I am active in various projects that empower artists — by making art world dynamics transparent, and local art scenes more welcoming.

 • Kunst und Klischee” is a German-language podcast with with guests from arts and culture; Marlene Streeruwitz, Roland Düringer, Voodoo Jürgens, Sara Ostertag, and many others joined so far.